tellerhq/terms/README.md

-# legal-docs
+# Terms
-Markdown versions of our legal and policy documents
+Markdown versions of Teller's legal and policy documents.